bdatdo0601/dotfiles/README.md

 ```

 5. Start `Herd.app` and run its install process
-6. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-7. Restart your computer to finalize the process
+6. Restart your computer to finalize the process